The Sporting Life

 BIG LEAGUE CITY

 The Oklahoma City Thunder of the NBA has transformed the downtown Chesapeake Energy Arena into one of the toughest places to play in professional sports.
-A crowd known for being loud, a .648 winning percentage over the last five seasons and more than 250 straight sellouts (and counting) combine with high-flying dunks and hot shooting to make a Thunder gameday experience unlike any other in the league.
+A crowd known for being loud and nine playoff appearances over the past 10 years combine with high-flying dunks and hot shooting to make a Thunder game-day experience unlike any other in the league.

 You can also see the future stars of baseball at one of the top minor league ballparks in the country at the Chickasaw Bricktown Ballpark.
-The Oklahoma City Dodgers, the triple-A affiliate of the Los Angeles Dodgers, finished the 2015 regular season with the best record in the Pacific Coast League at 86-58, establishing a new team record for most wins in one season during the modern era.
-Oklahoma City advanced to the playoffs for the second time in the last three years and for the eighth time since rejoining the PCL in 1998.
-The team routinely features some of the best young talent in baseball.
+The Oklahoma City Dodgers, the triple-A affiliate of the Los Angeles Dodgers, routinely features some of the best young talent in baseball.
+The Dodgers have won seven division titles in their 16 Pacific Coast League seasons.

 Time to go green!
 With the launch of OKC Energy FC (Football Club) in 2014, professional soccer has arrived in Oklahoma City with great enthusiasm.
 Playing in the United Soccer League, the Energy's home pitch is historic Taft Stadium, 2801 NW 27th.
-With an international roster including head coach Jimmy Nielsen, Energy matches are a great place to see some winning soccer.
+With an international roster, Energy matches are a great place to see some winning soccer.

 We take our football seriously in Oklahoma.
 From national championships to Heisman winners, you can catch some of the best in college football just a short drive from Oklahoma City.

 Located an hour north of the heart of downtown Oklahoma City in Stillwater are the Oklahoma State Cowboys.
 In 2009, Boone Pickens Stadium was reopened after more than $200 million in renovations.
 The home of the Cowboys is now one of the premier college stadiums in the country and holds 60,000 fans.
-The Cowboys have played in bowl games seven of the last eight years.
-Outside of football, Oklahoma State has won 49 national championships, the fourth-most by any university in the country.
+The Cowboys have played in 13 straight bowl games.
+Outside of football, Oklahoma State has won 52 national championships, the fourth-most by any university in the country.
 Oklahoma State has won national titles in men's basketball, golf, wrestling, baseball and cross country.

 The closest college-football action can be found at the University of Central Oklahoma in Edmond.
 An NCAA Division II school, the Bronchos play at Wantland Stadium, which recently underwent $16 million in renovations that increased seating capacity to 10,000.